 Sets up and operates computer numerical control (CNC) machine to cut, shape, or form metal work pieces to specifications by performing the following duties.

 Essential duties and responsibilities include the following.
 Other duties may be assigned.

-Associates degree (A.S.) from a two-year college or university; or one to two years related experience and/or training; or equivalent combination of education and experience.
+High school diploma or general education degree (GED); or six months to one-year related experience and/or training; or equivalent combination of education and experience.

-While performing the duties of this job, the employee is regularly required to walk.
-The employee frequently is required to stand, sit, and talk or hear.
-Specific vision abilities required by this job include close vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to stand.
+The employee frequently is required to talk or hear.
+The employee is occasionally required to walk.
+The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 50 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

-The work environment characteristics described here are representative to those an employee encounters while performing the essential functions of this job.
+The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently exposed to moving mechanical parts, fumes, or airborne particles, extreme heat, and vibration.
-The noise level in the work environment is usually very loud.
+While performing the duties of this job, the employee is regularly exposed to moving mechanical parts.
+The employee is frequently exposed to fumes or airborne particles.
+The noise level in the work environment is usually loud.

-Competence, awareness, and training for probationary employees will be assessed by the "New Employee Checklist", and the evaluations conducted at 30, 60, and 90 days, along with other training as needed.
-Competence and Awareness Training for regular employees will be assessed when annual evaluations are conducted, along with other measurements in accordance with the area the employee is assigned to.
+Competence, awareness, and training for probationary employees will be assessed by the “New Employee Checklist,” and the evaluations conducted and 30, 60, and 90 days, along with other training as needed.
+Competence, awareness, and training for regular employees will be assessed when annual evaluations are conducted, along with other measurements in accordance with the area the employee is assigned to.

 Baker Manufacturing Company, LLC. is an Equal Opportunity Employer.